juzybits/polymedia-suitcase/README.md

 - `type NetworkName` - A Sui network name (mainnet/testnet/devnet/localnet).
 - `type ObjectArg` - An object argument for `Transaction.moveCall()`.
+- `type ObjectDisplay` - A Sui object display with common properties and arbitrary ones.
 - `type ReceivingRef` - The return type of `Transaction.receivingRef()`.
 - `type SignTransaction` - A function that can sign a `Transaction`.